bollu/bollu.github.io/README.md

 - [Wiki link](https://en.wikipedia.org/wiki/Janus_(time-reversible_computing_programming_language))
 - [Original letter to Landlauer](http://tetsuo.jp/ref/janus.pdf)

+I found out it's called Janus, since Janus is the god of doorways in greek mythology.
+Hence, he is also the god of duality and transitions --- he _literally_ looks both into the future and into the past.

+> He is usually depicted as having two faces, since he looks to the future and
+> to the past.

+An apt name for the language!

 # A = B: A book about proofs of combinatorial closed forms